 Impact:

-Earned positive feedback and repeat client trust, and was compensated fairly for rapid turnaround and problem-solving.
+Earned positive feedback and repeat business and client trust, and was compensated fairly for rapid turnaround and problem-solving.